vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-09-16-making-notebooks-by-hand.md

 If you're a video learner or want to get a handle on the basics, now would be a good time to watch [Making a Text Block][1].
 My steps below differ only slightly from the video.
 The biggest difference is that I sew the end pages to the text block instead of relying strictly on gluing them.

 1. Gather 40 sheets of paper.
 Forty sheets of paper makes a 160 page notebook, counting the front and back of each page like numbering the pages in a book.
 I use 28 pound color paper that's a thicker than normal printer paper.
 The paper I link above is also short-grained, which means the direction of the grain is parallel to the short edge.
-This is preferrable, though not necessary.
+This is preferable, though not necessary.
 Basically paper wrinkles across the endgrain.
 If you have long-grained paper and fold it in half, it can wrinkle along the spine when you glue it.
 Don't sweat any of this if you're making your first notebook; use what you got!

 ![Paper](/assets/images/making-notebooks/01-paper.jpeg)